lorensen/VTKExamples/src/VTKBook/09Chapter9.md

 As a result, Shepard's method is overly constrained in the region around each point.

 Shepard's method is an example of a basis function method.
 That is, the interpolation function F(p) consists of a sum of functions centered at each data point, pi.
-Other basis function methods have been developed as described by Nielson <em style="color:blue;background-color: white">\[Nielson91\]</em>.
+Other basis function methods have been developed as described by Nielson <em style="color:green;background-color: white">\[Nielson91\]</em>.
 They vary in localization of the basis functions and the sophistication of the interpolation function.
 Localization of basis functions means that their effect is isolated to a small region.
 Examples of more sophisticated basis functions include quadratic polynomials and cubic splines.
 Please see the references for more information.

 **<b id="Chapter 9 - Triangulation Techniques">Triangulation techniques</b>** build topology directly from unstructured points.
 The points are triangulated to create a topological structure consisting of n-dimensional simplices that completely bound the points and linear combinations of the points (the so-called convex hull).
-The result of triangulation is a set of triangles (2D) or tetrahedra (3D), depending upon the dimension of the input data <em style="color:blue;background-color: white">\[Lawson86\]</em>.
+The result of triangulation is a set of triangles (2D) or tetrahedra (3D), depending upon the dimension of the input data <em style="color:green;background-color: white">\[Lawson86\]</em>.

 <figure id="Figure 9-39">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure9-39.png?raw=true" width="640" alt="Figure9-39">
   <figcaption style="color:blue"><b>Figure 9-39</b>.
 The Delaunay triangulation (a) and Dirichlet tessellation (b).
 The circumcircle of each triangle in a Delaunay triangulation contains no other points but the three vertices of the triangle.
 The region surrounding each point pi in a Dirichlet tessellation is the set of points closest to p_i.</figcaption>
 </figure>

 An n-dimensional triangulation of a point set $P = (p_1, p_2, p_3, ..., p_n)$ is a collection of n-dimensional simplices whose defining points lie in $P$.
 The simplices do not intersect one another and share only boundary features such as edges or faces.
-The Delaunay triangulation is a particularly important form <em style="color:blue;background-color: white">\[Bowyer81\]</em> <em style="color:blue;background-color: white">\[Watson81\]</em>.
+The Delaunay triangulation is a particularly important form <em style="color:green;background-color: white">\[Bowyer81\]</em> <em style="color:green;background-color: white">\[Watson81\]</em>.
 It has the property that the circumsphere of any n-dimensional simplex contains no other points of $P$ except the $n+1$ defining points of the simplex (**Figure 9-39**(a)).

 The Delaunay triangulation has many interesting properties.
 In two dimensions, the Delaunay triangulation has been shown to be the optimal triangulation.
 That is, the minimum interior angle of a triangle in a Delaunay triangulation is greater than or equal to the minimum interior angle of any other possible triangulation.
 The Delaunay triangulation is the dual of the Dirichlet tessellation (**Figure 9-39**(b)), another important construction in computational geometry.
 The Dirichlet tessellation, also known as the Voronoi tessellation, is a tiling of space where each tile represents the space closest to a point pi.
 (The tiles are called Voronoi cells.)
 An n-dimensional Delaunay triangulation can be constructed from the Dirichlet tessellation by creating edges between Voronoi cells that share common n-1 boundaries (e.g., faces in 3D and edges in 2D).
 Conversely, the vertices of the Dirichlet tessellation are located at the circumcenters of the Delaunay circumcircles.